 The rational use of predictors requires being aware of the structure of fundamentals that rule a given reality and the external forces of the restricted and wide contexts that influence it.

-The unicist algorithms and the unicist ontogenetic maps provide the structure of predictors to be observed and measured to anticipate the future in order to react or exert influence to make things happen.
+It is necessary to use predictors to deal with the adaptive aspects of reality.
+The unicist algorithms and the unicist ontogenetic maps provide the structure of predictors to be observed and measured to anticipate the future to react or exert influence to make things happen.